-NOTE 3.- You will need a UTD photo-ID (UTD Comet Card) to get into both lecture and lab exams.
+NOTE 4.- You will need a UTD photo-ID (UTD Comet Card) to get into both lecture and lab exams.
 If presently you do not have an UTD photo ID, please get one before the first exam (photo-ID on Driver Licenses/Cards/Badges are not considered substitute of UTD photo-ID - we need your UTD number next to your official name (registered in UTD) and photo in the same document, not just your photo).
 No exam or grade will be given to students without UTD photo-ID (no exceptions).
-We are aware of the expense to attend college but having an UTD Comet Card is a requirement set by the university and the official Campus ID card for all UTD students, faculty and staff.
+We are aware of the expense to attend college but having a UTD Comet Card is a requirement set by the university and the official Campus ID card for all UTD students, faculty, and staff.
 In addition, the first Comet Card is issued at no cost.
 However, there is a \$20.00 fee for a replacement (so, take good care of your Comet Card).

-NOTE 4.- Roster will be taken in both Lecture Class and Lab Class.
-No points will be awarded nor penalized for attendance.
-Roster will be taken for documentation purposes only.
+NOTE 5.- Attendance is MANDATORY in both Lecture and Lab.
+So, attendance will be taken in both Lecture Class and Lab Class.
+Attendance will be taken for documentation purposes only.

-In Lecture Class and starting from the 4th Lecture Class (2/10/2022 for section 001 and 2/11/2022 for section 002) and assuming we have in fact returned to the classroom, roster will be taken randomly (i.e., it can be every class or not; it can be at the beginning of the class, in the middle, or near the end of the class).
+In Lecture Class, no points will be awarded nor penalized for attendance.
+Attendance will be taken for documentation purposes only.
+Taking attendance will be starting from the 2nd Lecture Class (08/31/2023 for Thursday class and 09/01/2023 for Friday class).
+And attendance will be taken randomly (i.e., it can be every class or not; it can be at the beginning of the class, in the middle, or near the end of the class).
 Due to the large number of students enrolled in the Lecture section, a photo-ID will be required to verify your enrollment status in this class.
 Therefore, you will need a UTD photo-ID (UTD Comet Card) to get into Lecture Class.
-Again, if presently you do not have an UTD photo-ID, please get one before the fourth Lecture Class (2/10/2022 for section 001 and 2/11/2022 for section 002).
-Thus, you have plenty time to obtain your UTD photo-ID (Comet Card).
+Again, if presently you do not have an UTD photo-ID, please get one before the second Lecture Class (08/31/2023 for Thursday class and 09/01/2023 for Friday class).
+Thus, you have plenty of time to obtain your UTD photo-ID (Comet Card).
 Those unable to show a valid photo-ID will be asked to leave the classroom and will be directed to the Comet Card Office located in the Student Service Addition building to process a UTD photo-ID asap, and then return to class and show your new UTD Comet Card to the professor.
-No exceptions
+No EXCEPTIONS